EU seeks to increase influence on global accounting rules

 Maystadt said he does not see the United States adopting IASB rules in the foreseeable future and in the meantime other parts of the world want to increase their influence.

-Barnier said the recommendations will allow the European Union to better organize itself to ensure the “needs of its markets” are taken fully into account in IASB rulemaking.
+Barnier said the recommendations will allow the European Union to better organise itself to ensure the “needs of its markets” are taken fully into account in IASB rulemaking.

 The carve-in provision, along with tougher conditions for endorsing a rule in the first place, such as not harming financial stability, are intended to give the European Union more leverage over shaping new IASB rules in future.

-Haas said the “carve in” formalizes what is already happening across the world, such as selective implementation by supervisors and companies.
+Haas said the “carve in” formalises what is already happening across the world, such as selective implementation by supervisors and companies.

 “This is a message to the IASB,” Haas said.